-The first two refer to images in Docker Hub, the standard centos using the latest tag and the cms version of centos8, again using the latest tag.
-The third image refers to an image hosted on CERN GitLab that contains the code for an analysis by a CERN user.
+The first two refer to images in the classical docker hub, the standard centos using the latest tag and the cms version of centos8, again using the latest tag.
+The third image refers to a docker image hosted on CERN GitLab that contains the code for an analysis by a CERN user.

-It is possible to use the wildcard to specify multiple tags.
+It is possible to use the wildcard which acts like the glob in the terminal shell to specify multiple tags.